Roadmap & Vision

 • DSL (Domain-Specific Language) for declarative network queries

-• Community detection algorithms (Louvain, Infomap, multilayer variants)
+• Community detection (Louvain, Infomap, multilayer variants)

 • Dynamics simulation (SIR, SIS, random walks, custom models)